Insights

 What is the fine print of your indemnification clause?

-Keep in mind that indemnification also does not protect from injunctions or lawsuits being filed.
-In both cases, your business may suffer extensively and be saddled with the additional financial burden of defending a lawsuit, which can quickly add up to millions of dollars.
-These are costs that a company must carry for years as litigation progresses even if indemnification might apply.
-Likewise, your business also has the burden to deal with the business disruption caused by the litigation, such as time best spent on R&D being used to provide internal personnel to find documents and to coordinate discovery of all things required to be provided by you.
+Likewise, your business must manage the business disruption caused by the litigation, such as time best spent on R&D to provide internal personnel to find documents, be deposed, and coordinate the discovery of all things you are required to provide.
 These costs are generally not covered by indemnification clauses.
-And finally, business disruption is common where the actual cost of using the patent is unknown, meaning product pricing and profit estimates are inaccurate.
+Finally, business disruption is common when the actual cost of using the patent is unknown, leading to inaccuracies in product pricing and profit estimates.

 Do you offer support in case of a patent infringement lawsuit?